hellerve/ptolemy/done.md

 material this paper is based on is just ridiculous, and the author can’t help but play around with it a bit.

+* [Histerektomie: Zahlen und Trends aus der Gesundheitsberichterstattung des Bundes](https://www.rki.de/DE/Content/Gesundheitsmonitoring/Gesundheitsberichterstattung/GBEDownloadsK/2014_1_hysterektomie.pdf?__blob=publicationFile) by **Franziska Pütz & Elena von der Lippe** (2014)

+While 2012 is a bit old now, this is a really instructive paper with a lot of good data points (well, good in a statistical sense, since the numbers are alarmingly high).
+The prevalence of hysterectomies in Germany surprised me, even if it’s comparable to that of other surgeries in a global context (at least the ones I know of).
+I really hope for more minimally invasive alternatives to this surgery to appear.

 ### Books

 * *Abhandlung über den Ursprung der Sprache* by **Johann Gottfried Herder** (1772)